swc-project/website/drafts/perf-swc-vs-babel.md

 ```

-Well, `swc` is very fast.
+Well, swc is very fast.
 It is an expected result.

 # Real world

+However, we don't use `transformSync`, as it blocks the current thread and everything stops.

 (The output below is copied as-is from benchmark output)